Gaussian beams and caustic avoidance in gravitational optics: Welldefinedness of the Gaussian beam for finite sources

 The third criterion requires both $\mathbf{\Gamma_I}$ and $\mathbf{\Gamma_R}$ to be symmetric matrices.
 Indeed, it is easy to show that $\mathbf{\Gamma_I}$ is symmetric.
 Namely, multiplication of a matrix with its transpose results in a symmetric matrix.
 Moreover, summation of two symmetric matrices is symmetric and inverse of symmetric matrices are also symmetric.
 Thus, $\mathbf{\Gamma_I}$ is a symmetric matrix.
+On the other hand, the analysis of the symmetry properties of $\mathbf{\Gamma_R}$ given in (\ref{eq:Gamma_R_ext_source}) is more involved.